phpsec/doc/05-Password-Hashing.md

 The above code will output something like: *$pbkdf2$c=8192&dk=128&f=sha256$cSgQjF7RNrc0c(...)3ZHdrug0kd/ttLCbiH8fh4sucFK+GEI9ITYBXvNt3oYepK0MXxzjGxhcUg4UxE1yA1pRhuIhZ2KamDduyz+A==*

-This value can then be stored in a database for validation at a later time.
+This value can then be stored in a database for validation at a later time. phpSec is able to create the following hash types (see below how to change hash type):

+* BCrypt
+* Drupal 7.x
+* PBKDF2
+* SHA256 (crypt()'s implementation)
+* SHA512 (crypt()'s implementation)

 Validating passwords
 --------------------

 When validating password we use \phpSec\Crypt\Hash::check().
 This method takes two arguments.
-The first is the password we want to check, and the second is the hash we created before. \phpSec\Crypt\Hash::check() will atomatically detect the method used to create the hash.
+The first is the password we want to check, and the second is the hash we created before. \phpSec\Crypt\Hash::check() will automatically detect the method used to create the hash.

     <?php
     if(\phpSec\Crypt\Hash::check($_POST['password'], $hash)) {
       echo "Valid password";
     }

+Since phpSec is able to validate more hash types than it can generate, to allow a more transparent change from for example md5 to BCrypt. phpSec is able to detect and validate the following hash types:

+* BCrypt
+* Drupal 7.x
+* PBKDF2
+* SHA256 (crypt()'s implementation)
+* SHA512 (crypt()'s implementation)
+* MD5
+* SHA1
+* SHA256
+* SHA512

 Changing hash method
 --------------------